Ayushdk1218/student_management_project/README.md

-Student Management System (Java Swing + MySQL)
+Student Management System
 ============================================
-This is a simple CRUD desktop application using Java Swing and MySQL (via JDBC).
+This is a simple CRUD desktop application using Java Swing and MySQL

 Features
 - Add, Update, Delete, and View students